Millfield Prep, Glastonbury

 The Nursery (2-4 years) and Pre-Prep (5-7) under head Alison Blasdale, is a self-contained warren of classrooms with its own hall for assemblies and lunch but they use some of the Prep facilities (trampolining and horse riding anyone?).
 There’s lots going on, eager, interested kids working quietly in small groups: cooking, using coloured Numicon maths blocks and gathered around a clever gadget, an interactive light board mat on the floor.

 Learning often takes place outside but it was far too cold on my visit to venture out to the Forest School.
 All children are assessed for SEN support and get early intervention.
-It’s not all sport: yoga and mindfulness keep kids grounded.
 Your little darlings don’t have to wait until they’re two to come here – the Millfield Minis Toddler Group takes them as young as one.

 Pupils can board from Year 3 – and 135 are full time boarders at the moment – with weekly and flexi-options for occasional stays.
 There are five single-sex boarding houses, all modern and on campus apart from Edgarley Manor just over the road.
 A group of friendly, self-assured and polite girls showed me around their boarding house: spacious and modern, not so much homely as like a student hall of residence, with table football and big common room on the ground floor, stairwells covered in hand prints and signatures of past pupils and large shared bedrooms for two, four or six girls.
 Pupils move rooms each term so everyone gets a chance to make friends, which all the girls agreed was brilliant.